 The harbor is lined with boats of various sizes and purposes.
 Nestled among them are a few simple dinghies and rowboats.
 This one caught my eye just as a drizzle of rain started.
 I was drawn to the shape and contrast of the boat, and the reflection among the raindrops in the still water.

-I’ve always been drawn to the water, but I closest I have come to living on or near water is during my childhood in Detroit, where our house near downtown was about a mile and half from the Detroit River.
+I’ve always been drawn to the water, but the closest I have come to living on or near water is during my childhood in Detroit, where our house near downtown was about a mile and half from the Detroit River.
 Although the Detroit River is hardly competition for living on the ocean, I didn’t realize how lucky I was to be able to walk to a major waterway and view passing freighters.

 My current home state of Montana has many beautiful lakes and rivers, but there’s something about a major waterway or a coastal town that holds a special allure.
 During this visit to Gig Harbor, I took numerous shots of bigger boats and views of the harbor, but this simple image was my favorite.
 When I look at it, it takes me right back to when I shot it.
 I can feel the cool, rainy air, and smell the water and blossoms.
 That’s one of the things that makes photography a kind of magic; it doesn’t just freeze light, it captures a slice of time with all its associated feelings.